-Two years later, Bundy was indicted on murder charges for the death of a young Colorado woman.
-He decided to act as his own lawyer in this case.
-During a trip to the courthouse library, Bundy jumped out a window and made his first escape.
+Bundy escaped from prison twice in 1977.
+The first time, he was indicted on murder charges for the death of a young Colorado woman and decided to act as his own lawyer in the case.
+During a trip to the courthouse library, he jumped out a window and made his first escape.
 He was captured eight days later.

 Bundy's body was cremated in Gainesville, and no public ceremony was held.
 Before he was executed he requested his ashes be scattered in the Cascade Mountains of Washington State, where he murdered at least four of his victims.

-Ted Bundy’s life has been the subject of countless books and documentaries trying to shed light on this brutal killer's crimes.
-An infamous national figure since his Florida trials, he remained a source of fascination.
+An infamous national figure since his Florida trials, Bundy’s life has been the subject of countless books and documentaries trying to shed light on this brutal killer's crimes.
+Well-known movies include:

-The Stranger Beside Me: Ted Bundy the Shocking Inside Story, published in 1980 by Ann Rule.
-A coworker of Ted Bundy’s at a crisis hotline, Rule describes how she gradually realized Bundy was a serial killer and then draws from their ongoing correspondence, which lasted until just shortly before Bundy’s execution.
+The Stranger Beside Me: Ted Bundy the Shocking Inside Story, published in 1980 by Rule, a coworker of Bundy’s at a crisis hotline.
+Rule describes how she gradually realized Bundy was a serial killer and then draws from their ongoing correspondence, which lasted until just shortly before Bundy’s execution.

 Ted Bundy: Conversations with a Killer, published in 1989 by author Stephen Michaud and journalist Hugh Aynesworth, this collection of stories was created from more than 150 hours of interviews with Bundy.